 6.3.4 Relative Internal Positional Accuracy

 The internal positional accuracy is defined as the precision of the location of each node within the S-102 grid.
 The position of each node within the grid is referenced by a row and column combination.
 The metadata for the S-102 defines a gridded resolution along both the X and Y axis of the grid.
 This absolute position of a node within the spatial projection of the grid is calculated using the row/column and the X/Y resolution.
 In this case, the accuracy is controlled by the precision used in defining these resolutions.
-The spatial reference point of the S-101 ENC also serves as the same for the S-102 grid.
-Since this would require the re-projection of only a single point, should the grids be defined in different projections, the introduction of internal positioning error due to the re-projection process is minimized.

 6.4 Temporal Accuracy